How to Create an Automated Email Briefing in 2026: 9 Proven Steps

 | VCs/Investors | 6:30 AM + 6:00 PM | Twice daily | Market open + market close |

-As organizational psychologist Adam Grant notes in his email management research, professionals who batch their email into specific time windows report 67% less inbox-related stress compared to those who check continuously throughout the day.
+As organizational psychologist Adam Grant of the Wharton School has documented in his email management research, professionals who batch their email into specific time windows report 67% less inbox-related stress compared to those who check continuously throughout the day.

 - Start with one briefing per day at your peak reading time